tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

   ![roc-auc-4](Images/roc-auc-4.png)

 Tell students that the third metric to plot is `AUC`.
-This stands for "Area Under the ROC curve."
 Highlight the following.

 ![roc-auc-5](Images/roc-auc-5.png)